devaki264/flowsupportai_2.0/README.md

 # 🎬 FlowSupport AI - Complete Demo Walkthrough

-This document walks through the complete FlowSupport AI system, demonstrating how it handles three different support scenarios and how Technical Account Managers monitor everything through a unified dashboard.
+This document walks through the complete FlowSupport AI system, demonstrating how it handles three different support scenarios and how Technical Account Managers can monitor everything through a unified dashboard.

 ---